Travelling with your dog on a plane

 Whether you’re heading off to the beach or travelling to chillier climes, your dog will have a whale of a time exploring new environments and seeing new sights with you.

 Of course, sometimes going on holiday involves getting on a plane.
 That doesn’t mean your canine friend can’t join you - dogs can be international jet-setters too!
-However, it does mean that you’ll have to plan a lot of things in advance to make sure taking your dog abroad runs smoothly.
+However, it does mean that you’ll have to plan a lot of things in advance to make sure travelling with your dog runs smoothly.

 Before taking your dog on a plane, there are several things that need to be organised before you even get to the airport.
-Luckily, most of the things necessary for airline dog travel can be addressed a long time in advance; it’s best to get preparations underway seven to eight months before you go.
+Luckily, most of the things necessary when flying with a dog can be addressed a long time in advance; it’s best to get preparations underway seven to eight months before you go.
 In all cases, even if your dog is healthy, contact the vet before you go – some countries require vaccinations, health checks or certificates before your dog can come in!

 Things to organise in advance

-- When you book your flight, make sure the airline knows you want to bring along your pet!
+When you book your flight, make sure the airline knows you want to bring your dog on the plane.
 They’ll happily give you advice.
-The IATA website provides useful information, too.
+The IATA website also provides useful information on travelling with pets.